top of page

 2. Avoid touching your face unless it's straight after washing your hands.
 Viruses enter the body through our eyes, nose, mouth and ears.

-3. Eat plenty of vitamin C rich foods including; guava, red capsicum, kiwi fruit, oranges, lemons, cabbage, broccoli, papaya, mangoes, brussels sprouts and leafy greens (Kouris 2011, p.13).
+3. Eat vitamin C rich foods including; guava, red capsicum, kiwi fruit, oranges, lemons, cabbage, broccoli, papaya, mangoes, brussels sprouts and leafy greens (Kouris 2011, p.13).
 Many nutrients play a role in immunity including vitamin C (Sarris & Wardle 2015, p.
 160).
-There are many studies to support this including a recent one, whereby there was a demonstrated improvement in neutrophil functions (a white blood cell which has immune protective actions) post administration of vitamin C rich "SunGold" kiwi fruit tablets (Bozonet et al 2015).
+There are many studies to support this including a recent one, whereby there was a demonstrated improvement in white blood cell function post administration of vitamin C rich "SunGold" kiwi fruit tablets (Bozonet et al 2015).

-5. Cut down on sugar!
-Not only is sugar inflammatory, it also reduces the ability of our lymphocytes (another white blood cell) to fight pathogens such as viruses and bacteria.
+5. Reduce your sugar intake.
+Not only is sugar inflammatory, it also reduces the ability of our white blood cells to fight pathogens such as viruses and bacteria.

-6. Get 8 hours of sleep each night!
+6. Try to get 8 hours of sleep each night!
 Sleep deprivation causes a reduction in antibodies needed to fight infection, therefore making you more susceptible to getting sick from a virus after being exposed to it, and increasing the time it takes to recover from a virus (Sarris & Wardle 2015, 171).
-I recommend going to bed between 9-11pm if you can, as during these hours is when you get the most restorative sleep.

 7. Keep alcohol to a minimum!
-Although it may be tempting to have alcohol during a stressful time, it's best to reduce your intake, and avoid binge drinking for the sake of your physical and mental health, and for your loved ones.
-Consider replacing alcohol with something else, for example a mug of hot chocolate and a phone conversation with a friend, watch a comedy, cook your favourite meal or take a walk outside.
-Most of our immune system lives in our gastrointestinal tract, and alcohol wipes out a lot of our healthy immune strengthening micro flora which resides there.
+Although it may be tempting to have alcohol during a stressful time, it's best to reduce your intake, and avoid binge drinking for the sake of your physical and mental health.
+Most of our immune system lives in our gastrointestinal tract, and alcohol affects our healthy immune strengthening micro flora which resides there.
 Our liver has a number of roles in immunity including the production of antigen fighting cells, and alcohol reduces our liver's ability to do this, putting it under strain, therefore making you more susceptible to getting sick.

 Are you prone to frequent infections?
 Do you struggle with sugar cravings?
-Are you finding it difficult reducing alcohol or quitting cigarettes?
 Or are you suffering from stress and insomnia?
 I can help!
 Book an appointment with me if you would like some more advice and an individualized treatment plan.

 Kouris A, 2011.
 Food sources of nutrients, Australia: Elsevier.